-These are the two main research projects I am currently working on:
+These are the research projects I am currently working on:

 As a complex and ever evolving regional organization operating in an environment still dominated by states, the European Union (EU) faces formidable challenges in becoming an autonomous foreign policy actor, challenges that recent political and economic troubles affecting the European continent have rendered even more acute.
 In this research project I seek to shed new light on the origins, features and underlying dynamics characterizing a significant yet still poorly understood component of the EU’s ongoing efforts to raise its international profile, namely the organization’s quest to project a coherent and stable identity on the world stage.